SSL Certificate and SEO

 - Better website security.
 If your website takes text inputs, you need SSL certification, whether this is in the form of login panels, contact forms, search bars or other forms of data collection.
 SSL certification encrypts all sensitive information to ensure that it is unreadable to everyone except the server you are sending it to.
 A secure website is essential to protect your customers against online crime, and SSL certification is the easiest answer.

 - The green padlock.
-The easily recognisable green padlock symbol helps to build website user trust and improves conversion rate.
-This enables users to be sure that they are sending their information to the legitimate server, and not to an imposter.
-An SSL certificate from a trusted SSL provider gives peace of mind to your users, and also protects your business against those who impersonate legitimate sites in order to steal data.
+The easily recognisable green padlock symbol helps to build website user trust and improves the conversion rate.
+This enables users to be sure that they are sending their information to a legitimate server, and not to an imposter.
+An SSL certificate from a trusted SSL provider gives peace of mind to your users and also protects your business against those who impersonate legitimate sites in order to steal data.

 How much does an SSL certificate cost?

 The cost of your SSL certificate will vary depending upon where you buy it, and you can obtain a certificate for free or work with an experienced company to purchase a premium package and have this recognised in your website address.
 For example, here at ePresence, we can help you to upgrade your website from HTTP to HTTPS by implementing a security certificate, and this will involve acquiring and installing your SSL certificate, doing a full site back up and creating a 301 redirect.
 We will also update Google Analytics and Search Console, and you can relax in the knowledge that all of the details are taken care of.